-Donna Marquet’s setting looks right, but everything else goes wrong in Douglas Steinberg’s clumsy dramatization of Edward Hopper’s 1942 painting “Nighthawks,” receiving its world premiere at the Douglas Theater.
+Donna Marquet’s setting looks right, but everything else goes wrong in Douglas Steinberg’s clumsy, interminable dramatization of Edward Hopper’s 1942 painting “Nighthawks,” receiving its world premiere at the Douglas Theater.
 Some see despair, others menace in Hopper’s iconic depiction of three lonely customers and a counterman in a harshly lit diner interior.
 But all TV scribe Steinberg (“Boston Public,” “Psych”) sees is the opportunity for cheap gags in his first act and over-the-top melodrama in the second.